 Petrol and crude oil are interchangeable when looking at the refinement and production of the two products.
 Petroleum is a blanket word for different fuels, and petrol and crude oil fall into this category.
 Even though they are similar, crude oil specifically refers to the raw products drilled from the ground.

-For more information on crude oil, or any of the oils, lubricants and gases we have mentioned in this guide, you can speak directly to one of our team on 0330 123 1144.
+For more information on crude oil, or any of the oils, lubricants and gases we have mentioned in this guide, you can speak directly to our fuel experts on 0330 123 1144.

 We deliver on our promise, with 92% of our orders successfully delivered within 24 hours.